BENNI-GITHUB/project-02-climate-change/README.md

 ### Fonts
 - The Inter font is the main font used throughout the main page.
 This font was imported via [Google Fonts](https://fonts.google.com/).
 - For quiz page multiple fonts are used for difference purposes. the main font of the quiz page is Work San, and for the question and its options the used font is Times New Roman to make the appearance more formal.
-Also for the counter the suitable font which is used is Orbitron to show a better appearance of Time. for the result page Gills is the font I used.
+Also, for the counter the suitable font which is used is Orbitron to show a better appearance of Time. for the result page Gills is the font I used.
 - Sans Serif is used as a backup font, in case for any reason the main font isn't being imported into the site correctly.

 ### Layout
 #### The main page of the site is a single page with 7 sections:
   - Navigation
-  - First veiw of the site
+  - First view of the site
   - Descriptions about the Climate change in three sections
   - Description about what can we do
   - Contact area